-Iln total, 471 (no change since the previous assessment) areas of interest were assessed in 77 countries, territories and areas.
+In total, 472 (increase of one area of interest since the previous assessment) areas of interest were assessed in 77 countries, territories and areas.
 These areas were chosen from sub-administrative units of interest, such as areas of outbreak of COVID-19 or areas under lockdown/quarantine.
 Assessed areas consisted of cities, towns and regions.
 Cancellation of public events, school closures, restricted operating hours for public establishments and alternative working arrangements can be listed as restrictive measures imposed in these areas.

-Among the regions, the IOM region of Asia and Pacific continued to have the highest share of assessed areas (105 out of 471 assessed areas or 22%), closely followed by the IOM region of Central and North America and the Caribbean (102 out of 471 assessed areas or almost 22%).
-The IOM region of European Economic Area followed with 17 per cent, IOM Region of Middle East and North Africa had 12 per cent and the IOM region of South-Eastern Europe, Eastern Europe and Central Asia had 10 per cent of the assessed areas (80, 57, 48 areas respectively).
+Among the regions, the IOM region of Asia and Pacific continued to have the highest share of assessed areas (105 out of 472 assessed areas or 22%), closely followed by the IOM region of Central and North America and the Caribbean (102 out of 472 assessed areas or almost 22%).
+The IOM region of European Economic Area followed with 17 per cent, IOM Region of Middle East and North Africa had 12 per cent and the IOM region of South-Eastern Europe, Eastern Europe and Central Asia had 10 per cent of the assessed areas (80, 58, 48 areas respectively).

 The type of restrictive measures being imposed on the assessed areas varied.
-In 63 per cent of assessed areas (295 out of 471 assessed areas) public events were cancelled or postponed.
-Schools were closed also in almost 62 per cent of the assessed areas (294 areas).
-Restricted operating hours for public establishments (café, restaurant, etc.) and alternative working arrangements (working remotely, etc.) were in place in 55 and 54 per cent of the assessed areas respectively (260 and 256 areas respectively).
-Movement outside home was restricted in 27 per cent of the assessed areas while lockdown or quarantine measures were enforced by police or military in 35 per cent of them (127 and 164 assessed areas respectively).
+In 45 per cent of assessed areas (213 out of 472 assessed areas, 28% decrease since the last assessment) public events were cancelled or postponed.
+Schools were closed also in almost 53 per cent of the assessed areas (294 areas, 15% decrease since the previous assessment).
+Restricted operating hours for public establishments (café, restaurant, etc.) and alternative working arrangements (working remotely, etc.) were in place in 46 and 45 per cent of the assessed areas respectively (215 and 214 areas respectively, almost 17% decrease for both).
+Movement outside home was restricted in 18 per cent of the assessed areas while lockdown or quarantine measures were enforced by police or military in 25 per cent of them (83 and 119 assessed areas, 37% and 27% decrease respectively).
 In the largest proportion of areas (36%) the expected duration of restrictions was 14 days to one month, followed by less than 14 days (21%) and one to three months (6%).
 However, in other 36 per cent of assessed areas, the expected duration of restrictions was unknown.